j3k0/couch-query-server-experiment/README.md

 - `map`: `function(doc){emit('key', 'value');}`
 - `reduce`: `function(){return "reduced";}`

-I update the design document, make sure the indexer runs and go in the activity page to measure the take it takes to complete indexing.
+I update the design document, make sure the indexer runs and go in the activity page to measure the time it takes to complete indexing.

 I compare below:

-- `couchjs` -  Implemented using the built-in javascript query server.
+- `couchjs` -  map/reduce handled by the couchjs javascript query server.
-- `nodejs` - Implemented using the query server found in the `ts` directory.
+- `nodejs` - map/reduce handled using the query server found in the `ts` directory (running with nodejs).
-- `c` - Implemented using the query server in file `extracouch.c`.
+- `c` - map/reduce handled by a native program in C, found in file `extracouch.c`.

 ### Data

+Here's the time it took in different runs.

 | qs | run1 | run2 | run3 |
 |---|---|---|---|